justicedemocrats/new-site/src/pages/landing/index.md

       Polling data demonstrates that the Democratic Party’s base has moved left, and voters are ready for a progressive agenda.
-Though the party elites may be “divided” the base is not; they are ready for unabashed progressive politicians. — futureoftheparty.com
+Though the party elites may be “divided” the base is not; they are ready for unabashed progressive politicians. — www.futureoftheparty.com
-    header: Policies and Legislation for the People
+    header: A Platform for America
-    htmlContent: >-
+    htmlContent: ''
-      **Research shows that the Democratic establishment’s pivot to the “middle” has failed. **It’s time to mobilize the electorate and enact bold, progressive policies that will uplift people and communities across the country.
-    moreButtonText: Read Report
+    moreButtonText: Read The Report
     moreButtonUrl: 'https://www.futureoftheparty.com'
-    subheader: 'A bold, progressive vision — policies the majority of Americans want.'
+    subheader: 'A bold, progressive vision — policies to transform America.'
 ---